AlbertoLourenco/CodeReader/README.md

 ## CodeReader
 ![CodeReader v1.0.0](http://albertolourenco.com.br/github/codereader.png)

-This is a simple view controller wich you can call to read Barcodes or QRCodes.
+This is a simple view controller wich you can call to read Barcodes or QRCodes for iOS developed with Swift 4.

 Implementing the delegate you will receive objects thats reflect what camera read.